j3ffyang/container/docs/20191122_why_markdown.md

 ## Standard, Simple and General
 - Managing everything in code
 - WYSIWYG
-- Used for everything: document, book, presentation (marp, https://marp.app/), email and web
+- Used for everything: document, book, presentation (`markdown-preview-enhanced`), email and web
 - OS independent
 - Portable, like at Github, Stackoverflow, and Reddit etc
 - Available for collobration work at Gitbook

+## Editor

+- atom.io
+- sublimetext.com

 ## Plugins and Examples